Our life is full of seasons and how we feel about our Mom can change a lot during our lifetime.

 Transitioning into an adult can be challenging and complicated.
 I think one of the sweetest parts is when we are able to step back and think about how our parents influenced who you are today.

 Since my mom was diagnosed with Alzheimer’s Disease when I was just 16 I have often thought of what I missed.
-Obviously, there are many things which we did not get to experience as mother and daughter.
+Obviously, there are many things that we did not get to experience as mother and daughter.

 Mom was never able to share dating or marriage advice.
 She didn’t get to beam with pride as the grandma of my sweet niece and nephew and tell us all about how they do things just like we did.
 We did not have the opportunity to walk this life as friends but she did teach me many things I am very thankful for.
 Here are just 5 of the lessons I learned from my amazing mom.